SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

-The assemblies that define the built-in server-side classes are installed to the global assembly cache of each server when SharePoint 2013 is installed.
+The assemblies that define the built-in server-side classes are installed to the global assembly cache of each server when SharePoint is installed.
 When you program against the server object model, your assemblies are installed as farm solutions to the global assembly cache.

 > **Note:**
-> Developing new sandboxed solutions against SharePoint 2013 is deprecated in favor of developing SharePoint Add-ins, but sandboxed solutions can still be installed to site collections on SharePoint 2013.
+> Developing new sandboxed solutions against SharePoint is deprecated in favor of developing SharePoint Add-ins, but sandboxed solutions can still be installed to site collections on SharePoint.
 The assemblies of these solutions remain in the package except when they are actually in use, at which time they are temporarily installed to a folder on the server.
 For more information, see  [Where are Assemblies in Sandboxed Solutions Deployed?](http://msdn.microsoft.com/library/dadbb20b-1bf7-442c-9eeb-bd9f01dbda45%28Office.15%29.aspx).